DHTMLX/docs-diagram/docs/guides/manipulating_items.md

 **Related sample**: [Diagram.
 Default mode.
 Autoplacement](https://snippet.dhtmlx.com/f3uekgjw)

-In case you don't pass the parameter to the method, the default settings will be applied.
+If you don't pass the parameter to the method, the default settings will be applied.

 ~~~jsx
 const diagram = new dhx.Diagram("diagram_container");